Mowi ASA

 Incentives & Policy Engagement

-The company reported that the management team receives incentives based on ESG performance.
-For example, the Chief Sustainability Officer has 10% of variable compensation for achieving energy efficiency targets.
+The company awards management incentives based on ESG performance, with the Chief Sustainability Officer having 10% of their variable compensation linked to energy efficiency targets.

 2.5/2.5